 Having an overweight dog or cat can cause early onset of disorders and also potentially shorten your pet’s life.
 Common disorders brought on by obesity are;

 - Cardiovascular disease

 You can check out our dog insurance breed page to see if your breed of dog may be susceptible to the disorders above.
 It is important your pet receives correct nutrition to live a happy and healthy life.

 Regular exercise such as daily walks in conjunction with a good diet can help your pet maintain or lose weight.
 Appropriate exercise also has the potential to improve your pets behaviour as quite often bad behaviour is the result of boredom and excess energy.

-This article has only provided general information.
-If you are unsure about your pets ideal weight you are best to speak to your local vet.
-As each pet is different there is no one size fits all solution.
+If you are unsure about your pet’s ideal weight, you are best to speak to your local vet.
+As each pet is different, there is no one size fits all solution.
 A qualified vet can review your pet and discuss personalised advice on what you should feed your pet and how much daily exercise is required.